-Section 10.3 Medication Therapy Management (MTM) program to help members manage their medications
+Section 10.3 Medication Therapy Management (MTM) program to help members manage their medications why you take them.

 We have a program that can help our members with complex health needs.

 This program is voluntary and free to members.
 A team of pharmacists and doctors developed the program for us.
 This program can help make sure that our members get the most benefit from the drugs they take.
 Our program is called a Medication Therapy Management (MTM) program.